pss959/EasyMaker3D/README.md

 On a Linux system, install the following packages:

-`libfreetype-dev libglfw3-dev libjsoncpp-dev libjpeg-dev libminizip-dev libopenx r-dev libstb-dev libtinyxml2-dev libz-dev`
+`libfreetype-dev libglfw3-dev libjsoncpp-dev libjpeg-dev libminizip-dev libstb-dev libtinyxml2-dev libz-dev`

 The `libboost-dev` packages are required to run the unit tests.